G-A-Y: Controversies

-In March 2019, staff refused comedian Rosie Jones, who has cerebral palsy, entry into one of his nightclubs after they believed she was drunk.
-Owner Jeremy Joseph later apologised on Twitter.
+In 2011, owner Jeremy Joseph tweeted that straight people were not welcome to a One Direction gig, stating: "My birthday wish is for little girls to realise that G-A-Y is a lesbian and gay club so there's only one direction and that's no direction for them".

-In 2011, Joseph tweeted that straight people were not welcome to a One Direction gig, stating: "My birthday wish is for little girls to realise that G-A-Y is a lesbian and gay club so there's only one direction and that's no direction for them".
+In 2016, Joseph was also accused of racism after blaming a rise in crime in Soho on "Somalians"; this led to criticism from Black and South Asian LGBT groups.

-Joseph was also accused of racism after blaming a rise in crime in Soho on "Somalians"; this led to criticism from Black and South Asian LGBT groups.
+In March 2019, staff refused comedian Rosie Jones, who has cerebral palsy, entry into one of the G-A-Y nightclubs after they believed she was drunk.
+Mr Joseph later apologised on Twitter.

-In early 2022, G-A-Y Bar was reported to have been issued the lowest hygiene rating of '1' by Westminster City Council following an inspection in November 2021 after it found fruit flies, mould-covered and bacteria-laden ice machines, and water filtration systems which had not been cleaned nor serviced for 5 years.
+In November 2024, G-A-Y venue Heaven was temporarily closed by Westminster City Council after a member security staff was arrested for the rape of a woman in the queue.
+In December 2024, the venue reopened after a full licensing hearing.
+In May 2025, the charged member of staff was found not guilty of rape at Southwark Crown Court.

 Performances

 Saturday nights at G-A-Y/Heaven have seen many performances from a wide selection of artists and genres.
-Acts who have appeared at G-A-Y include:
+Most frequently, drag queens from across the international community perform on Saturday nights, however, G-A-Y is often also visited by mainstream musicians.
+Artists that have appeared at G-A-Y/Heaven include: